davemoore22/sorcery/README.md

 An open source remake of Wizardry 1,2,3 (and 5) with infinite Dungeon Adventures, and (optional) modern CRPG conveniences!
 I'm aiming to release it by the end of the year.
 Its coded using C++20 and SFML.
-Whilst eventually it will be fully 3D, I need to learn OpenGL in the meantime, and thus initially the dungeons will be implemeted using the old-school Painters Algorithm method used in classics such as Eye of the Beholder and Wizardry.
+Whilst eventually the game engine will be fully 3D, I need to spend time learning OpenGL properly, and thus initially the dungeons will be rendered (poorly!) using the old-school Painters Algorithm method used in classics such as Eye of the Beholder and The Vard's Tale.
 Its nowhere near complete or even playable yet!
 Visit back regularily for updates.

-## What can you do?
+## What can you do? (as of May 2020)

 * Visit the Town and the Castle
   * Inn